Libensemble/libensemble/docs/user_guide.rst

 * A user wishes to identify multiple local optima for a sim_f.
-Furthermore, sensitivity analysis is desired at each identified optimum. libEnsemble can use the points from the APOSMM gen_f to identify optima and after a point is ruled to be an optimum, a different gen_f can produce a collection of parameters necessary for sensitivity analysis of sim_f.
+Furthermore, sensitivity analysis is desired at each identified optimum. libEnsemble can use the points from the APOSMM gen_f to identify optima; and after a point is ruled to be an optimum, a different gen_f can produce a collection of parameters necessary for sensitivity analysis of sim_f.